 1. Question:

 We have enough insecurity in formulation already.
-Why would I want to take a risk with switching to new excipients?
+Why would I want to take a risk by switching to new excipients?

 Answer:

 Because our company isn’t just about chemicals.
 We stand for documentation, transparency, and quality.
-Exerting greater control over your formulations will save you time and money in the long-term by mitigating your risk and making your APIs safer and more effective.
+Exerting greater control over your formulations will save you time and money by mitigating your risk and making your APIs safer and more effective.

-As a large company with a broad portfolio of raw materials, we feel proud to have the resources to help the industry develop new delivery technologies.
-We never stop conducting proactive research to ensure we provide the best and most innovative excipients for your formulations.
+As a large company with a broad portfolio of raw materials, we have the resources to develop new delivery technologies.
+We never stop conducting proactive research to provide the best and most innovative excipients for your formulations.

 2. Question:

 All excipient providers are the same.
-What can you offer different?
+What can you offer that’s different?

 Answer (3 points by bullet):

-We help you increase the control over your formulation through
+We help you increase control over your formulation through

-Our Emprove® program: support supply chain transparency and risk mitigation (with our in-depth, consistent documentation in a centralized location, so you can access the information you need when you need it.
-The basic dossier is free of charge – just check it out.)
+Emprove® program: support supply chain transparency and risk mitigation with our in-depth, consistent documentation in a centralized location, so you can access information on-demand.
+Check out the free basic dossier.

-Breath of portfolio: Our 400+ portfolio of high-quality excipients tailored for Pharma & Biopharma
+Breadth of portfolio: Our 400+ portfolio of high-quality excipients.

-Innovation & consultation: includes unique solutions for your complex formulation challenges (innovative products such as Parteck® product range, application services for our excipients, R&D, technical sales force).
+Innovation & consultation: unique solutions for your complex formulation challenges (innovative products such as Parteck® range, application services for our excipients, R&D, technical sales force).

 3. Question: